matthewfranglen/java-tools-aspect-oriented-programming-presentation/NOTES.md

 Spring uses it's own class loader to load all classes.
 This allows it to create a proxy which will invoke the appropriate code.

+[go through example of this]

+### Aspect J and full Aspect Oriented Programming

+Aspect J is capable of altering basically anything.
+It can change the definitions of classes and interfaces.
+It can advise reads and writes of variables.
+It can advise method invocation.

+It does this by fully altering the code that is loaded.
+It can do this at compile time, using a custom compiler, or at run time using a custom class loader.